hbctraining/Training-modules/Rmarkdown/lesson.md

 As RMarkdown grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using `knitr` to generate a report summary is becoming common practice.

-Before we learn more about how to create a report, let's [take a look at a report](https://www.dropbox.com/s/m5e1z3anecwmami/workshop-example.html?dl=0) and [the RMarkdown file](https://www.dropbox.com/s/oiuekbu91xbjlqp/workshop-example.Rmd?dl=0) it was generated from.

 ### Text